Monitors - New UI

 ---|---|

 An event in | Enter an Event Log Name.
 This is displayed as Log Name in Windows Event Viewer (for example, Application, System, etc.).
-As you start typing, you will see a list of matching items to choose from. |
+As you start typing, you will see a list of matching items to choose from.
+The suggestions are derived from the audit data the platform receives from all devices in your Datto RMM account, including data from deleted devices. |

-... raised by | Enter an Event Source Name.
+... raised by | Enter an Event Source Name, which is the name of the software that generates the log event.
 This is displayed as Source in Windows Event Viewer (for example, Service Control Manager).
 As you start typing, you will see a list of matching items to choose from.
-The list is based on audit data.
-If a value is not appearing in the list, it has not yet been submitted by the device; however, you can still enter the value manually.
-You can also use the % wildcard character if you do not know the exact name or would like to search for multiple names (for example, %service% would alert for Service Control Manager as well as for Time-Service).
-The wildcard character search is not case-sensitive, but a space next to % will change the result (for example, % service will not alert for Time-Service, but it will alert for Disk Service).
-Do not use quote marks when entering an Event Source Name.
+The suggestions are derived from the audit data the platform receives from all devices in your Datto RMM account, including data from deleted devices.
+Results are dependent on the value selected in the preceding An event in field (that is, the event log name).
+If a value is not appearing in the list, it has not yet been submitted by the device.
+However, you can still enter the value manually.
+You can use the % wildcard character if you do not know the exact name or would like to search for multiple names.
+The wildcard character search is not case-sensitive.
+Entering a space before or after the wildcard character will alert for results that contain a space before or after the keyword entered, respectively.
+EXAMPLE Entering %service% will alert for Directory Service, Active Directory Web Services, and Time-Service.
+EXAMPLE Entering % service will alert for Directory Service and Active Directory Web Services but not for Time-Service.
+EXAMPLE Entering % directory will alert for Active Directory Web Services but not for Directory Service.
+EXAMPLE Entering replication % will alert for File Replication Service but not for DFS Replication.
+Do not use quotation marks when entering an Event Source Name.
 NOTE Windows operational logs have a specific syntax for Log Name and Source.
 To obtain the correct Log Name and Source for a specific operational log entry, run the command wevtutil qe Application-Name-Here/Operational /c:1 /f:text /rd:true on the device exhibiting a log entry you wish to search for.
 The output data can be used to create an Event Log monitor definition. |

 ... and matching (fill in at least one of these fields) |